StojanCvitkovic/spine-atlasCloner/README.md

 - Optionally edits the `.atlas` file to point to the correct texture image if you have renamed it

 ## How to use
--Clone/download spine-atlasCloner project locally
+- Clone/download spine-atlasCloner project locally
--Navigate to: \Atlas Cloner\bin\Debug\ and open Atlas Cloner.exe
+- Navigate to: \Atlas Cloner\bin\Debug\ and open Atlas Cloner.exe
--Enter the path where the exported files are located
+- Enter the path where the exported files are located

 ## Documentation:
 https://docs.google.com/document/d/1QMOVznWRhKxZiBQdSn3FAsIgFR6xlQmLLceQb3byigU/edit